torqueforge/rentpath-2015-april/outline_day_1.md

 2) making sure the new code continues to work in the current place, and then,
 3) we'll just replace 'bottle' with the new message `#{container(number-1)}`

+Now that container is open/closed, use it for the 'if' case.

+Remove the superfluous default parameter.

 **OFFICE HOURS*